Vatican City: Early history

 During the Roman Empire, many villas were constructed there, after Agrippina the Elder (14 BC – 18 October AD 33) drained the area and laid out her gardens in the early-1st century AD.
 In AD 40 her son, the emperor Caligula, built in her gardens a circus for charioteers.
 It was later completed by the emperor Nero and named the Circus Gaii et Neronis, usually called, simply, the Circus of Nero.

 The Vatican obelisk in St Peter's Square is the last visible remnant from the Circus of Nero.
 It was brought from Heliopolis in Roman Egypt by the emperor Caligula.
 The obelisk originally stood at the centre of the spina (median) of the Roman circus.
 The circus became the site of martyrdom for many Christians after the Great Fire of Rome in AD 64.
 Tradition states that it was in this circus that Saint Peter was crucified upside-down.
 In 1586, the obelisk was moved to its current position by Pope Sixtus V, using a method devised by the Italian architect Domenico Fontana.

 Opposite the circus was a cemetery separated by the Via Cornelia.
 Funeral monuments, mausoleums, small tombs, and altars to pagan gods of all kinds of polytheistic religions, were constructed before the construction of the Constantinian Basilica of St. Peter in the first half of the 4th century.
 A shrine dedicated to the Phrygian goddess Cybele and her consort Attis remained active long after the ancient Basilica of St. Peter was built nearby.
 Remains of this ancient necropolis were discovered during renovations by popes throughout the centuries, increasing in frequency during the Renaissance until it was systematically excavated from 1939 to 1941 on the order of Pope Pius XII.

 The Constantinian basilica was built in 326 over what was believed to be the tomb of Saint Peter, buried in that cemetery.
 From then on, the land mass became more populated in connection with activity at the basilica.
 A palace was constructed nearby as early as the 5th century during the pontificate of Pope Symmachus (reigned 498–514).
+The Leonine Wall was constructed by Pope Leo IV following the sacking by Muslim raiders of Old St. Peter's Basilica in 846.